Mikescher/youtube-dl-viewer/README.md

 ## Commandline manual

-You can run `youtube-dl-viewer --help` to get a list of all available commandline arguments.
+You can run `youtube-dl-viewer --help` to get a list of all available commandline Args.
 Here are some common and useful arguments:

  - `--port=<value>`: